-The removal of any of {v,f,u} can destroy connectivity. v,f,u are called the articulation points of G. A formal definition of articulaton point Definition: A vertex x is said to be articulation point if there exist two distinct vertices u and v such that every path between u and v passes through x.
+The removal of any of {v,f,u} can destroy connectivity. v,f,u are called the articulation points of G. A formal definition of articulaton point Definition: A vertex x is said to be articulation point if ∃ u,v different from x such that every path between u and v passes through x.